MSc Dementia Studies

 The MSc Dementia is an intensive course which is delivered over two years (part-time) or one year (full-time).

-The modules vary in the ways they are taught – some are taught weekly (eg Current Issues in Dementia Practice), some have a mixture of taught and online learning (eg Research Methods), whereas some have monthly sessions (eg Practice Project).
-The student can expect to be in university at least one day a week for the duration of the academic year.
+The modules vary in the ways they are taught.
+A blended approach includes on-line activity/distance learning in conjunction with face-to-face/on-campus activity.
+International students can expect to be in university at least one day a week for the duration of the academic year.

 However, it is expected that student will be studying independently for the duration of the course – either through directed online tasks and activities or through independent study for their various assignments.

 Taught sessions will be delivered by academics, clinicians and service users.
 The course is designed so that learning can also occur through the students themselves (via in class discussions and group work).
 For each module, students will be given the contact details of both the module manager and an allocated academic supervisor.
 They will also have the contact details of the course leader at the outset of their studies.

 This university prides itself on supporting students and there are various support systems in place which any of the students can access (details are listed in the course handbook and readily available from module managers/course leader).

 The majority of the modules on this course are assessed by written assignments and presentations relating to the students specific area of practice or interest.
 There will be a variety of assessments including case studies, literature reviews, research proposals, practice-based project and presentation which give the opportunity of applying the learning to the students specific area of interests and practice.

 The University of South Wales has excellent facilities to support student learning.

 Students will have access to the Learning Resource Centre which has books and journals (both hard copies and electronic versions).

 There is also a designated librarian for the faculty with a wealth of experience in supporting students with the resources available.
 Students will also have access to a state-of-the-art simulation centre which recreates both inpatient and community care settings.